elfi-dev/zoo/EMS2017/README.txt

  source .venv/bin/activate
  pip install -r requirements.txt

+You also need to have the 'graphviz' system-level package installed if you want to visualize the DAGs. apt-get install graphviz

 For RISE (https://github.com/damianavila/RISE) with virtualenv, also run: jupyter-nbextension install rise --py --sys-prefix jupyter-nbextension enable rise --py --sys-prefix